 - 1. Begin the process of quiescing all I/O to the cluster by stopping the applications on your hosts that are using the VDisks provided by the cluster. - a.
-If you are unsure which hosts are using the VDisks provided by the cluster, follow the procedure called, Determining the hosts that a VDisk is mapped to. - b.
+If you are unsure which hosts are using the VDisks provided by the cluster, follow the procedure called, Determining the hosts that a VDisk is mapped

+- b.
 Repeat the previous step for all VDisks. - 2.
 Open a command prompt window. - 3.
-When all I/O has been stopped, issue the svctask stopcluster to shut down a single node or the entire cluster in a controller manner.
+When all I/O has been stopped, issue the svctask stopcluster to shut down a single node or the entire cluster in a controlled manner.
 If you specify the node ID or node name, you can shut down a single node.

-When you enter this command either a node ID or node name argument, the node in question is shut down.
-After the command completes, the other node in the I/O group destages the contents of its cache and goes into write-through mode until the power to the node is returned and the node rejoins the cluster.
+When you enter this command, you will need to either specify a node ID or node name argument, the node in question is to be shut down.
+After the command completes, the other node in the I/O group de-stages the contents of its cache and goes into write-through mode until the power to the node is returned and the node rejoins the cluster.